 Read a report about the event here: Aura’s Odyssey report by Creative Crawley

-Aura is a 5 metre high puppet created by Yorkshire based Animated Objects Theatre Company who is visiting Crawley in August as part of her odyssey in the UK.
-Crawley will welcome her with open arms, sharing stories, music, dance and art with her as she travels around the town from 11 – 14 August 2022 as part of the Enliven: You’re Welcome season funded by Crawley Town Centre BID, Arts Council England and Crawley Borough Council.
+Aura is a 5 metre high puppet created by Yorkshire based Animated Objects Theatre Company who visited Crawley in August as part of her odyssey in the UK.
+Crawley welcomed her with open arms, sharing stories, music, dance and art with her as she travelled around the town from 11 – 14 August 2022 as part of the Enliven: You’re Welcome season funded by Crawley Town Centre BID, Arts Council England and Crawley Borough Council.

-We are celebrating the welcoming and diverse nature of Crawley and it’s residents and the 75th anniversary of the new town with this art project.
+We celebrated the welcoming and diverse nature of Crawley and its residents and the 75th anniversary of the new town with this art project.

-She tours Crawley on an open top bus taking in Maidenbower Park, Bewbush West Playing Field and Manor Royal Business District on her route.
-Bring a picnic and wave hello to Aura.
+Aura toured Crawley on an open-top bus taking in Maidenbower Park, Bewbush West Playing Field and Manor Royal Business District on her route.
+Members of the public brought along a picnic and waved hello to Aura.